 General Considerations:

 • Avoid Direct Abdominal Pressure: Direct pressure on the abdomen is generally avoided, especially in the 3rd trimester.
-The focus, if massage is allowed, might be more on the surrounding areas to provide relief and support.
+The focus, if massage is allowed, might be more on the surrounding areas to provide pain relief and support.

 • Comfort and Positioning: Special care should be taken with positioning during any massage in the third trimester.
 Lying flat on the back is often uncomfortable and not recommended for long periods; side-lying positions with support are usually preferred.